Corasinth/SudokuBoard/README.md

 ![littleCell](./assets/readMeImages/littleExample7.png)

 This method is how the navigation layer works, as well as how you set the coordinates when using cursor mode.
 It is critical to set the coordinates before using any of the controls.
 If the controls are not working as expected, it is likely because the coordinates have not been set properly, or have gotten out of tune.
-Selecting a cell with the mouse, manually as it where, isn't tracked by the program, so if you do that it is important te set the coordinates again.
+Selecting a cell with the mouse, manually as it were (without using mouse mode), isn't tracked by the program, so if you do that it is important te set the coordinates again.

 The final note on navigation is that you need not press both the key to identify the box and the key to identify the cell.
 Once you press the first of the pair, the program will auto navigate to the box you have selected, at the same cell.
 So if you have selected the middle-center cell, and move to a new box, the middle-center cell of that box will be selected.
 You can then choose to select the exact cell you want, or navigate with the WASD/arrow keys.
 Leaving the `Navigation` layer resets the count, so that on returning your next key press will select the boxes again.